andreipfeiffer/css-in-js/README.md

 - **Prefixes**: out-of-the-box ability to add vendor specific prefixes
 - **Lib**: size in KB of the library that is shipped in a production build
 - **Bundle**: increase in KB (as an average), for an entire single page built for production

 <br />

+### Overall observations

+✅ **Code splitting**
+Components used only in a specific route will only be bundled for that route.
+This is something that Next.js performs out-of-the-box.

+❌ **No component deduping**
+If a component is imported by 2 different routes, it will be send twice to the client.
+This is probably a limitation of Next.js and probably could be fixed with module federation, currently not supported in Next.js 10.

 <br />